 So, in 1958, Council retained Underwood, McLellan and Associates to design a system.
 At that time, water haulers were charging 10 cents for a pail of water, or 15 cents for two pails, 55 cents for a barrel of water, and $3.50 for a tank.

 The new water treatment plant had its official opening on May 14, 1959.
 It even warranted on-the-scene radio coverage, as shown in this photograph.

-There are five reservoirs next to the water plant that can store up to a seven month supply, and there is an additional storage capacity of one million gallons that can be used for fire fighting and other emergencies.
+There are three raw water reservoirs next to the water plant that are in use.
+These can store several months water supply, and there is an additional storage capacity of one million gallons that can be used for fire fighting and other emergencies.
 An 85,000 gallon water tower supplies the necessary tap pressure with backup pumps.

-Sewage collection and treatment consists of four lift stations, two aerated lagoons, three holding lagoons, and a cattail lagoon, all designed to serve a population of 6,000.
+Sewage collection and treatment consists of three lift stations, coarse screening building, two aerated cells, two treatment cells, and two holding cells and the cattails, all designed to serve a population of 8,000.